netdata/netdata/docs/getting-started.md

 ## Change how long Netdata stores metrics

 Netdata can store long-term, historical metrics out of the box.
-A custom database uses RAM to store recent metrics, ensuring dashboards and API queries are extremely responsive, while "spilling" historical metrics to disk, keeping RAM usage low.
+A custom database uses RAM to store recent metrics, ensuring dashboards and API queries are extremely responsive, while "spilling" historical metrics to disk.
+This configuration keeps RAM usage low while allowing for long-term, on-disk metrics storage.

 You can tweak this custom _database engine_ to store a much larger dataset than your system's available RAM, particularly if you allow Netdata to use slightly more RAM and disk space than the default configuration.